-- 1 Remove the lead from the ground side (Normally the (-) terminal side) of the battery.
-It is dangerous to let a tool, etc., touch the (+) terminal and the body at the same time, since this causes a spark. - When remounting, connect the ground connection last - ♠ Do not allow tools to touch the (+) terminal and the body of the truck at the same time.
+1 Remove the lead from the ground side (Normally the (-) terminal side) of the battery.
+It is dangerous to let a tool, etc., touch the (+) terminal and the body at the same time, since this causes a spark.

+- 2 When remounting, connect the ground connection last. - ♠ Do not allow tools to touch the (+) terminal and the body of the truck at the same time.
 This can cause sparking and explosion.
-When reinstalling the cables after replaced the battery, pay close attention to maintaining the same alignment state of the cables as it was when supplied.
-Otherwise, the machine can be exposed to the fire hazards.
+Dispose of old battery in locally approved manner.